 Steve has been working at sea for thirty five years.
 He began his career as a commercial fisherman off the coast of Maine.
 Eventually this led to fishing trawlers in Alaskan waters.
 After over a decade and a half he switched from fishing vessels and began working for the defense mapping agency working in conjunction with the US Navy in the Middle East.
 Upon returning to the US he worked on oil tankers, tug boats and barges but always had in his heart to return to Alaska.
 This came to pass in 2008 when he began showing the beauty of Alaska to those who would be moved by this Great Land.
 Captain Steve finally found journeys end in Resurrection Bay with Kenai Fjords Tours where he enjoys showing and talking about the wonders and beauty KFT has to offer.

-Hailing from Palmer and of Athabascan descent, Sherry began work at Kenai Fjords Tours in 1996 and now operates one of our 43-foot Delta vessels.
+Hailing from Palmer and of Athabascan descent, Sherry began work at Kenai Fjords Tours in 1996 and now operates one of our 95-foot Explorer vessels.
 In the off-season, she’s been known to travel to Antarctica to work as a Communications Operator at the South Pole Station, helping to coordinate arrivals of cargo, passengers and fuel.
 When she’s not helping educate guests about whales in the North Pacific, she’s learning about those Down Under.
-A skilled machinist, Sherry has worked on every vessel in the Kenai Fjords Tours fleet, and is also a certified bulldozer operator.
+Sherry has worked on every vessel in the Kenai Fjords Tours fleet, and is also a certified bulldozer operator.

 Tiffany Thomas has been working as a captain since 2000 and her experience has included a variety of vessels over the years including submarines, sailboats, high speed rafts, research vessels and Kenai Fjords boats.
 As much as Tiffany enjoys working on different types of boats, her true passion lies with the humpback whales.
 Tiffany has worked with several research teams such as Marine Life Studies and the Hawaiian Islands Entanglement Network.
 Part of her work with Humpback Whales has involved rescuing them from line entanglement.
 When not on the water Tiffany enjoys off road racing and has even gone on to win the Baja 1000 open class 7 as co-driver.
 Other passions include surfing, dirt biking, diving and running with her dog Cheeto.